-Among the many mammals and birds that use kelp forests for protection or feeding include seals, sea lions, whales, sea otters, gulls, terns, snowy egrets, great blue herons, cormorants, and shore birds.
+Among the many mammals and birds that use kelp forests for protection or feeding are seals, sea lions, whales, sea otters, gulls, terns, snowy egrets, great blue herons, cormorants, and shore birds.

 These dense canopies of algae generally occur in cold, nutrient-rich waters.
-Because of their dependency upon light for photosynthesis, kelp forests form in shallow open waters and are rarely found deeper than 15-40 meters (49-131 feet).
+Because of their dependency upon light for photosynthesis, kelp forests form in shallow open waters and are rarely found deeper than 49-131 feet.